scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-RegisterConstant(string cname, object value); has been removed as it was not used in any module and did not support the idea behind the new interface:
+RegisterConstant(string cname, object value); has been removed as it was not used in any module that comes with OpenSim by default, and did not support the idea behind the new interface:

 ```C#